erwinboon/puppet-linux_cis/README.md

 ## Release Notes/Contributors/Etc. **Optional**

-cis_rhel7 module developed by perfecto25
+cis_rhel7 module developed by perfecto25 and after that heavely modified into cis_linux
-you can contact me via GitHub